Sophia MCP Server

 }

-The token can be passed as an Authorization: Bearer <token> header or, for clients that do not support custom headers, as a ?token=<jwt> query parameter:
+Issue a token from the admin panel (see API Token Management).
+Pass it as an Authorization: Bearer header or, for clients that do not support custom headers, as a ?token=<jwt> query parameter.

 {